Build Your Investor Hunter AI Agent with ADK

 Level 1: The Brutal Honest Advocate

 Your first task is to build the core of your advisory board.
-This agent acts as a "Devil's Advocate"—the person who finds every hole in your business model before a real investor does.
+This agent acts as a "Devil's Advocate"— it finds every hole in your business model before a real investor does.

 Task